steasdal/rabbitmq-federation-test/README.md

 # RabbitMQ Federation Test Script

-We need to test federation over TLS between two RabbitMQ servers.
+We need to test federation between two RabbitMQ servers.
 We'll create two RabbitMQ Docker containers which we'll arbitrarily call **rabbit-left** and **rabbit-right**, create some exchanges and queues on each server, and then federate the two servers with upstream links and policies.
+We've got one script that uses good old **amqp** links and one that uses **ampqs** links (over TLS).

+The non-TLS script, when run, will do the following:

+   * Create a few directories and files
+   * Build and start both server containers with Docker Compose
+   * Use the *Management HTTP API* to create users, vhosts, exchanges, queues, upstream links and policies on each server.
+   * Dump the configuration from each server to files in the ./definitions directory.

-This script, when run, will do the following:
+Ths TLS script, when run, will do the following:

    * Create a few directories and files
    * Create a Certificate Authority